Most Recent Posts

 Papers due by Saturday December 14, 2019 at 5 PM

+Hi everyone, There was some question as to what the deadline for term-papers was.
+I initially thought the end of exams was Friday the 13th.
+It is – but it is not the end of the “exam period” which extends into the next day.
 So long story short…Papers are due by 5 PM, Saturday December 14, 2019.
 That said the TRU Law office will be closed so the only way to get me your paper on that Saturday will be by email.
 Accordingly, please make sure you receive a receipt from me if you send me your paper on the Saturday (I try to get those done within 24 hours I.E. by Sunday night).
 I believe the TRU office closes on Friday Dec.
 13 at 4 PM.
+Trust this makes sense and is clear.
+Regards, Jon |

 Google In-House Lawyers Have Hands Full of Legal Issues and Labor Turmoil